 Baseball has a way of bringing people together.
 Comradery is forged between strangers supporting their favorite team.
 Afternoons fill with excitement as the crowd cheers following the thunderous crack of a grand slam.
 Evenings take on an electric glow as the field lights up with beaming stadium lights while competitive athletes step up to the plate.
 Grand Junction loves America’s favorite pass time, and we can prove it.

 Every year, for over 60 years, Grand Junction has hosted the Junior College Baseball World Series, JUCO for short.
-Athletes gather, May 25 – June 1, 2019, from all over the country for this week-long tournament.
+Athletes from all over the country gather during the last week in May for this week-long tournament.
 JUCO is held at Suplizo Field, a baseball stadium in the middle of Grand Junction, only a few minutes from I-70 and Downtown Grand Junction.

 Thousands of fans gather to watch the nation’s best faceoff against pitchers who often throw in the range of 80 – 96 mph.
 Suplizo Field holds about 7,000 people, providing an intimate sporting experience and there isn’t a bad seat in the house.
 Load up with refreshing drinks, snacks, hot dogs, or a JUCO favorite, the Navajo Taco – soft fried bread piled high with ground beef, beans, salsa and sour cream.